sobolevn/sobolevn.github.io/_pages/about.md

 ## Education career

 I also like to spread the limited knowledge I have.
-I worked as a professor in several universities in Russia:
+I give lectures in several universities in Russia:
 - [MosPolytech](https://mospolytech.ru/) in 2017
 - [RANEPA](https://www.ranepa.ru/) in 2018
 - [IFMO](http://www.ifmo.ru/) in 2019